 -- Petrified Forest National Park, eastern Arizona

-Okay, so it may be stretching things a bit to call this a natural bridge... but it fits the description!
-And it's definitely one of the most unusual ones anywhere.
+Okay, so it may be stretching things a bit to call this a natural bridge... but it fits the description, a natural rock structure undercut by water!

 The log is quite possibly 300 million years old -- that's from before the age of the dinosaurs.